 About Coast Redwood Middle School

-Coast Redwood Middle School (part of the SLVUSD Charter School) is a homeschool support program for 6-8th graders that offers a two-day a week classroom-based ongoing group experience.
-It is specially designed for students who are on the path to becoming more independent learners, and who want to help support a consistent group of peers as co-learners.
+Coast Redwood Middle School (part of the SLVUSD Charter School) is a homeschool support program for 6-8th graders that offers a two-day-a-week classroom-based ongoing group experience.
+It is specially designed for students who are on the path to becoming more independent learners and who want to help support a consistent group of peers as co-learners.
 This program integrates social-emotional learning with students working collaboratively on projects that help to develop their critical and creative thinking.
-CRMS is composed of families who want to maintain a strong, homeschool relationship with their pre-adolescent children, and who are also willing to help support a fun and active class group by participating in camping, field trips, parent-taught courses, and special activities.
-Our year includes subject-specific classes, student project presentations, theme-based science, thoughtful speaking, writing, and problem solving, and photography, with the students creating their own yearbook.
+CRMS comprises families who want to maintain a strong, homeschool relationship with their pre-adolescent children and are willing to help support a fun and active class group by participating in camping, field trips, parent-taught courses, and special activities.
+Our year includes subject-specific classes, student project presentations, theme-based science, thoughtful speaking, writing, problem-solving, and photography, with the students creating their yearbooks.
 Emphasis is on project-based learning and real-life application of skills.
-The teacher helps guide each student offering support for individual studies outside the classroom as well as group-focused activities during class time.
-We believe that education works best in a relationship with others, and that learning flourishes when it includes a clear awareness of individual and group process through self-reflection.
+The teacher helps guide each student, offering support for individual studies outside the classroom and group-focused activities during class time.
+We believe that education works best in a relationship with others and that learning flourishes when it includes a clear awareness of individual and group processes through self-reflection.

 What is expected from the students:

-Regular attendance, a commitment to doing your best, a desire to fully participate, a willingness to reflect on the process of learning, both in writing and verbally, and a dedication to supporting other individuals in the group and the unity of the group as a whole.
+Regular attendance, a commitment to doing your best, a desire to fully participate, a willingness to reflect on the learning process, both in writing and verbally, and a dedication to supporting other individuals in the group and the unity of the group.

 What is expected from the parents:

-Engaging in dialog regularly with your child about class activities and homeschooling.
-Supporting the completion of homework assignments.
-Participation in regular parent-teacher meetings, in person and via phone and/or email.
+You engage in dialog regularly with your child about class activities and homeschooling and support completing homework assignments.
+Participate in parent-teacher meetings in person and via phone or email.
 Keeping a daily log of homeschooling activities and submitting that log along with an attendance sheet and samples of student work on time each month to facilitate the creation of a portfolio.